Fall Bucket List

 6. Pick the perfect pumpkin

-Have some old-fashioned fun at Pleasant Valley this season.
-There are adventures waiting at every turn in the Land of No Return Corn Maze and Spooky Ridge Trail.
-In addition to bounce houses and the straw stack play area, there are patches of pumpkins for everyone to enjoy.
-Take a hayride through the hills and fields and choose from pumpkins, squash, gourds, apples and fall decorations.
+Have some old-fashioned fun at Valley Pasture Farm this season.
+There are adventures waiting at every turn in the 4 acre corn maze and Spooky Ridge Trails.
+Challenge the family to a game of Kubb, Jenga, Twister, Gaga Ball and more!
+Don't forget to include the classic activities like wagon rides, giant Jack-O-Lanterns, GIANT pumpkins and so much more.
 Is there any better way to spend a fall day?
 We think not.

 7. Meander through countless corn mazes